magento/merchdocs/src/sales/transactions.md

 |Created At|Time and date the transaction was created.|

 ### Child transactions
-Child transactions are displayed in the grid after creating invoices for [orders]{% link sales/orders.md %}.
+Child transactions are displayed in the grid after creating invoices for [orders]({% link sales/orders.md %}).
 This allows you to track transaction history, following a transaction hierarchy.

 ### Transaction Details